umccr/MAF-summary/README.md

 --genes_list | Location and name of a file listing genes of interest to be considered in the report (OPTIONAL) --genes_blacklist | Location and name of a file listing genes to be excluded (OPTIONAL).
 Header is not expected and the genes should be listed in separate lines
 --samples_blacklist | Location and name of a file listing samples to be excluded (OPTIONAL).
 The ID of samples to be excluded are expected to be listed in column named "Tumor_Sample_Barcode".
 Additional columns are allowed
+--nonSyn_list | List of variant classifications to be considered as non-synonymous.
+Rest will be considered as silent variants.
+Default uses [Variant Classifications](http://asia.ensembl.org/Help/Glossary?id=535) with High/Moderate variant consequences
 --out_folder | Output folder

 <br />